 Thanks to Dr. Rice’s extensive experience with dental bone grafting, patients at David Rice, DDS in Elgin are able to receive dental implants where they may have not been able to otherwise.

 If you are considering dental implants or a dental bone graft, contact Dr. David Rice today.
-We will schedule you for a complimentary consultation so you can begin the next step towards having a beautiful, more permanent smile.
+We will schedule you for a consultation so you can begin the next step towards having a beautiful, more permanent smile.